B3tty/BBL-WiMLDS/2019-09-19/Readme.md

 The first iteration of these BBL takes place on the 19th of September 2019.

 The topic of this BBl is this paper: [Learning Embeddings for Product Size Recommendations](https://bit.ly/2Z88rff)

+The slides used for the session are [here](https://b3tty.github.io/BBL-WiMLDS/2019-09-19/slides)